HOW TO PRICE FOR A PHOTOGRAPHY ASSIGNMENT – BEST TIPS IN 2024

 - Use natural light as much as possible.

 - Do not change the agreed shooting dates, times and locations.

 - Handle all of the post-processing in-house if you can.

-WHY COMPANIES STILL PAY FOR PROFESSIONAL PHOTOGRAPHY
+WHY DO COMPANIES PAY FOR PROFESSIONAL PHOTOGRAPHY?

 - Increase brand equity.
 Remarkable visual imagery, photos and pictures have the power to help across your customer purchase funnel: from brand awareness and preference to customer loyalty over time.